peterlafollette/NextGenSandboxHub/README.md

 ### Note: Steps 5 and 6 require both the ngen and models builds.
 Please follow the instructions in the [build_models](https://github.com/ajkhattak/NextGenSandboxHub/blob/main/utils/build_models.sh) script to build ngen and models.
 ====================================================================================

+Note: The sandbox workflow assumes that [ngen](https://github.com/NOAA-OWP/ngen) and models including [t-route](https://github.com/NOAA-OWP/t-route) have been built in the Python virtual environment created in Step 1.

 ### <ins>  Step 5.
 Generate Configuration and Realization Files
-To generate configuratioin and realization files, setup the `formulation` block in the workflow config file [here](configs/config_workflow.yaml), and run the following command:
+To generate configuratioin and realization files, setup the `formulation` block in the sandbox config file [here](configs/sandbox_config.yaml), and run the following command:
  ```
     python <path_to_sandboxhub>/sandbox.py -conf
  ```

 ### <ins> Step 6.
 Run Calibration/Validation Simulations
-Setup the `ngen_cal` block in the workflow config file [here](configs/config_workflow.yaml), and run the following command, note this depends on all of the above steps:
+Setup the `ngen_cal` block in the sandbox config file [here](configs/sandbox_config.yaml), and run the following command, note this depends on all of the above steps:
  ```
     python <path_to_sandboxhub>/sandbox.py -run
  ```